barryclark/jekyll-now/drafts/2019-10-26-srilanka-traveltap.md

 description: Finding clean drinking water in Sri Lanka, without single-use disposable plastic bottles
 ---

+*Written by Amy Quinton and Daniel Newman*

-Have you always assumed that if it is not safe to drink the tap water then you need to rely on bottled water?
-In our experience that is not always the case.
-There are often better, less wasteful alternatives.
+Have you always assumed that if it's not safe to drink the tap water while traveling, then you must rely on purchasing single-use bottled water?
+Well luckily for you, we have discovered that is not always the case!
+There are often far better, (and less wasteful) alternatives.

-For longer term or regular travellers the best option is to have your own water purifier bottle or system like a steri-pen so you are always covered.
+For longer term or regular travellers we've found that the best option is to have your own water purifier bottle or system like a steri-pen so you are always covered.
+Our fav all-in-one solution for this is the [“Travel Tap” water purifying systems][1] which you can get from Amazon.
 But if you don’t have one, never fear.

-In Sri Lanka we discovered there are many water re-fill stations where you can fill-up, rather than purchasing bottled water all the time.
+In Sri Lanka we discovered there are many water re-fill stations where you can fill-up with clean fresh water, rather than purchasing bottled.
 Below are four popular tourist destinations where you will find refill stations.
 These are just a few examples that we visited and no doubt there are many more options around the country.
 If you know of any let me know and I can add them to the list.

 ## Arugambay